Have you ever heard of a Philippine real estate investment trust (REIT)? Here’s a guide on what they are and how they work.

 2) Capital appreciates over time.

 After you have fulfilled a REIT’s minimum board lot, you can go further by buying additional shares to trade later.
-What’s good about REITs is that real estate properties generally appreciate over time, so your REIT shares are guaranteed to increase in price.
+What’s good about REITs is that real estate properties generally appreciate over time.
+As a result, your REIT shares are sure to increase in price.
 Some of the key growth factors you have to look out for are the increase in demand, increasing lot value, and the development of the property’s location.

 3) You get passive earnings through dividends.